AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).

+![](assets/map-toggle-350x74.png)
 >[!NOTE]
 >
->If you do not see the most up-to-date fields in a Workfront module, this may be because of caching issues.
+>* If you do not see the most up-to-date fields in a Workfront module, this may be because of caching issues.
 Wait one hour and try again.

-![](assets/map-toggle-350x74.png)
+>* HTTP 429 status codes from Adobe Workfront should not cause deactivations, but instead trigger a short execution pause in the scenario.

 * [Triggers](#triggers)
 * [Actions](#actions)